Poisson Structures on Moduli Spaces of Higgs Bundles over Stacky Curves: Preliminaries

 \section{Preliminaries}

-In this preliminary section, we collect the necessary background on stacks that we shall need for our purposes and we consider parabolic structures of locally free sheaves on root stacks.
+In this preliminary section, we collect the necessary background on stacks that we shall need for our purposes, and we also consider parabolic bundles and compare them to bundles on root stacks.
+In this paper, all stacks and schemes are defined over $\mathbb{C}$.
 The interested reader may refer to \cite{BMW,Ol} for further background on the material covered in \S 2.1 - 2.3.
 A good reference for \S 2.4 is \cite[\S4, \S 5]{Simp2010}.
-In \S 2.5, we give the definition of the parabolic structure of a principal $G$-bundle on Deligne-Mumford stacks, which depends on a fixed faithful representation $G \hookrightarrow \text{GL}(V)$.
+In \S 2.5, we give the definition of parabolic structures of $G$-bundles, which depends on a fixed faithful representation $G \hookrightarrow \text{GL}(V)$.